-For Motorbikes: VIN of a two-wheeled motorcycle is normally present on its steering head above the front axle and below the handlebars.
+For Motorbikes: VIN of a two-wheeled motorcycle is normally present on its steering neck above the front axle and below the handlebars.
 In some bikes, it may also be stamped onto your engine block which will make it difficult for you to spot from a distance.

 However, if you come across any difficulties in locating it from these positions, then do check the frame behind your petrol tank where most manufacturers stamp their codes with ease.